 William Garratt was a merchant and distiller in Kingston, ON.
-His distillery was sometimes called Distillery Yard in public advertisements, and sometimes just Garratt’s Distillery as seen in this 1831 issue of the Kingston Chronicle where it is mentioned as adjoining a potash factory.
+His distillery was sometimes called Distillery Yard in public advertisements, and sometimes just Garratt’s Distillery, as seen in an 1831 issue of the Kingston Chronicle where mentioned as adjoining a potash factory.

-Below is an ad, dated 1825 but appearing on August 11, 1826 in the Kingston Chronicle, requesting in this case only rye and corn to make whiskey.
-The hogs refer to Garratt’s use of the spent mash of the still to feed livestock for market.
+Below is an ad, dated 1825 but appearing on August 11, 1826 in the Kingston Chronicle, soliciting in this case (only) rye and corn to make whiskey.
+The hogs mentioned are in reference to Garratt’s use of the spent mash of the still to feed livestock for market.
 Livestock management was a frequent accompaniment to distillery operations in early years.

-Sometimes, Garratt’s ads request delivery at “Market Square” in the city centre – a market still operates there in summer at least – and sometimes Distillery Yard, or both.
+Sometimes, Garratt’s ads request delivery at “Market Square” in the city centre, and a market still operates there in summer at least.
+Sometimes Distillery Yard is specified, or both.
 He may have moved his locations over the years.

-I believe he is the same Garratt as in the grocery firm Cullin & Garratt.
-His distillery likely emerged out of rectifying whisky onsite, just as Hiram Walker rectified wheat whisky in Detroit at his grocery before moving into distilling.
+I believe this Garratt is the same as that of the grocery firm Cullin & Garratt.
+The distillery likely emerged from rectifying whisky onsite, just as Hiram Walker rectified wheat whisky in Detroit at his grocery before moving into distilling.

 (F.X.
 Chauvin of Windsor, ON wrote an excellent study of Walker’s career in 1927 as an academic thesis.
 It is now available I understand in published form, but in any case can be read in its original form online.
 The work is most instructive on this early part of Walker’s career, indeed on Hiram Walker in general including the origin and characteristics of Canadian Club).